jeffreycarlson/vast/xsd/README.md

-# VAST
+# VAST XSD Schema

-## Updated Versions
+## Updated XSD Versions

-Cleaned up and improved VAST XSD files found in this directory.
+Cleaned up and improved VAST XSD schema are found in this directory.

 The improvements attempt to reduce the element and attribute inconsistencies found between the VAST Specs and the XSDs.

-## IAB Versions
+## IAB XSD Versions

-Cleaned up VAST XSD files found in the iab_version folder are the XSD versions provided by the IAB.
+Cleaned up VAST XSD schema found in the iab_version folder are the XSD versions provided by the IAB.

 No elements or attributes have been added or removed from these versions.